h4ckyou/h4ckyou.github.io/_posts/2025-05-29-syscall-kit.md

 There's a json export of the syscall table [here](https://syscalls.mebeim.net/db/x86/64/x64/latest/table.json)

-I wrote a script to parse all the syscalls I can use that makes use of only 3 arguments.
+I wrote a script to parse all the syscalls I can use that makes use of only 3 or lesser arguments.

 ```python
 import json